Cherry vs Pimento: Texture Decides the Swap

 Quick Comparison

-Cherry Pepper measures 100–500 SHU while Pimento Pepper registers 100–500 SHU — roughly equal in heat.
+Cherry Pepper measures 100–500 SHU while Pimento Pepper registers 100–500 SHU.
+Their upper SHU ranges are close enough to treat as the same heat bracket.
 Cherry Pepper is known for its sweet and mild flavor (C. annuum), while Pimento Pepper offers sweet and mild notes (C. annuum).

 Cherry Pepper